• Skip to main content

 Bottles of Bai antioxidant drinks in a grocery store

-Bai has seven main product ranges, with different flavors for each.
-Each type of product has its own features, so to consider health, we need to look at what product line has to offer.
+Bai has five main product ranges, with different flavors and features for each type of product.
+So, to fully consider the health implications, we need to look at what each product line has to offer.

 Antioxidant Infusions

 These are the flagship products for Bai.
-There is a variety of flavors to choose from, including Brasilia Blueberry, Dominica Dragon Passion Fruit, Sumatra Dragonfruit, and Kula Watermelon.
+There are plenty of flavors to choose from, including Brasilia Blueberry, Dominica Dragon Passion Fruit, Zambia Bing Cherry, and Kula Watermelon.

 As the name suggests, the drinks have added antioxidants.
 These come from coffeefruit, which Bai refers to as their secret superfruit.